-We have audited City of Denton, Texas (the City)'s compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of the City's major federal and state programs for the year ended September 30, 2023.
+We have audited City of Denton, Texas (the City)'s compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement and Texas Grant Management Standards (TxGMS) issued by the Texas Comptroller of Public Accounts Statewide Procurement Division that could have a direct and material effect on each of the City's major federal and state programs for the year ended September 30, 2024.
 The City's major federal and state programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.

-In our opinion, the City complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on each of its major federal and state programs for the year ended September 30, 2023.
+In our opinion, the City complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on each of its major federal and state programs for the year ended September 30, 2024.

-Basis for Opinion on Each Major Federal and State Programs
+Basis for Opinion on Each Major Federal and State Program

-We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America (GAAS); the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States (Government Auditing Standards); the audit requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance); and the State of Texas Grant Management Standards (TxGMS).
+We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America (GAAS); the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States (Government Auditing Standards); the audit requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance); and Texas Grant Management Standards (TxGMS).
 Our responsibilities under those standards, the Uniform Guidance, and TxGMS are further described in the Auditor's Responsibilities for the Audit of Compliance section of our report.